0xkylm/0xkylm.github.io/content/posts/OffensiveLLVM.md

             GV->setInitializer(NewInit);
 ```

-and finaly add call to our stub
+Finally, we add a call to our stub:

 ```cpp
 RBuilder<> Builder(UserInst);